Best Tips to Debug Your Homestead Garden

 Tip 2: Use Eggshells and Diatomaceous Earth

-- These two are great for taking out the slimy ones, the snails and slugs.
+- These two, eggshells and diatomaceous earth are great for taking out the slimy ones, the snails and slugs.
 If you place them, either both or just one, around the edge of the beds or even around the plants themselves, as a result, you will not have a problem with these yucky critters.
 They also work well on some caterpillars.
 Some of them though are best left alone so we do not lose an entire species, like the Monarch butterflies.

 Tip 3: Buy a Hand Held Vacuum